element0/hiena/src/cosmos/cosmos_init.md

 -------------------------

 lookup requests can come from the file system user, or they can be internal, such as a reference within a prod instr.

+access paths are created through the lookup process.

 when snafufs runs lookup on example_mnt aframe